 In many relationships one person just doesn’t want to admit that their relationship is in trouble and will keep avoiding the issues.
 “Avoidance is the biggest strategy to misery”

-Many couples attend counselling fueled by resentment, anger, pain, sadness, uncertainty, fear, worry, anxiety and feelings of depression.
-All of these symptoms are warning signs and inform us that the relationship is in trouble and needs some kind of intervention, to bring about calm or where necessary, to consider separation.
+Many couples attend counselling fueled with resentment, anger, pain, sadness, uncertainty, fear, worry, anxiety and feelings of depression.
+All of these symptoms are warning signs and inform us that the relationship is in trouble and may be some guidance.

 So many of us carry the burdens and pain from our family of origin.
 When we were children, our parents/guardians modelled a certain way of being.
 Family of origin teach us how to communicate with others, express our emotions, and how we get our needs met.
 Family of Origin issues also include domestic violence, emotional abuse and neglect.

-I have found a very common theme in couple counselling and that is; the couple struggles to truly understand each other.
+I have found a very common theme in couple counselling and that is; the couple struggles to truly understand each other because they are in to much pain themselves.
 They use resistance, defensiveness and poor communication styles to deflect what they are feeling and experiencing.
-They neglect to create a safe space for each other to work through their concerns and to learn to understand each other more deeply, from a space of love, compassion and kindness.
+They are unable to create a safe space for each other to work through their concerns and to learn to understand each other more deeply.
 We all want a safe place to fall in difficult times!

-My role is to help the couple understand what they bring to their relationship or marriage that may have carried over from previous relationships or inherited family trauma, as we begin to make sense of their thoughts, feelings and actions.
+My role is to help the couple understand what they bring to their relationship individually or what they may have carried over from previous relationships or inherited family trauma.

 Relationship can be challenging, yet when we begin to understanding our “SELF” (more deeply) then the relationship has a chance of surviving.
-We have to stop blaming each other, and begin to take responsibility for what we bring into our relationship.
+Once we know ourselves more deeply, we stop blaming the other, and we begin to take responsibility for our relationship, so love can finally flow again.

-All families and relationships crave a sense of calmness and connectedness.
+All relationships crave a sense of calmness and connectedness.
+Counselling can offer some insight into what is possible.

 What brings a couple to therapy?